【The following content was整理ed by AI based on a recording, with no modifications made】

 • Characteristics:

 • This is currently the hottest track.
-You can tackle the hardest problems, surrounded by Turing Award–level colleagues.
+You can tackle the hardest problems, surrounded by colleagues of Turing Award caliber.

-• Cost: Extreme pressure and constraint.
-Work intensity is often 9‑9‑6 or even 0‑0‑7, running like a machine.
+• Price: Extreme pressure and constraints.
+Work intensity is often 996 or even 007, running like a machine.

 • Characteristics:

-• University faculty generally enjoy relatively free time and can choose frontier topics.
+• University faculty have relatively free time and can choose cutting-edge topics.

-• Cost: Lack of a top-tier team that can fight side by side.
-Students’ abilities vary greatly and they are still in the learning stage.
+• Price: Lack of a top-tier team of peers to fight alongside.
+Students’ abilities are highly uneven and they are still in a learning phase.

-• Sense of drain: The man feels that mentoring students involves “more output than input.”
-Teaching them yields little new knowledge for him; it’s a continuous one-way drain, lacking the “intellectual resonance” of masters sparring with each other.
+• Sense of drain: The man believes that mentoring students is “more output than input.”
+Teaching them rarely brings him new knowledge; instead it is continuous one-way expenditure, lacking the “intellectual resonance” of masters crossing swords.

 • Characteristics:

 • Similar to a “retirement home for geniuses.”
-Everyone has a shiny background and high IQ, and the work is relaxed and free.
+Everyone has a shiny background and high IQ; the work is relaxed and free.

-• Cost: Lack of real commercial pressure and challenge.
+• Price: Lack of real commercial deployment pressure and challenge.

-• Experience review: The man mentioned his feelings during his PhD at Microsoft Research Asia (MSRA).
-Although he was surrounded by smart people, much of the research was just for publishing papers, with little real industrial impact or urgency in solving real-world problems, resulting in limited outcomes.
+• Experience review: The man mentioned his feelings while doing his PhD at Microsoft Research Asia (MSRA): although surrounded by smart people, much research was just for publications, lacking real industrial impact or urgency in solving real problems, so the final output was limited.

 Conclusion: No matter which corner he chooses, he will feel regret over the missing one.
-This structural absence makes him always feel he is “not in the right place.”
+This structural lack makes him always feel he is “not in the right place.”

 4. Lifestyle Conflict: Family Responsibility vs. Nomadic Longing